rbturnbull/fastapp/paper.md

 ---
-title: 'fastapp: A wrapper for FastAI projects to create easy command-line inferfaces and manage hyper-parameter tuning.'
+title: 'fastapp: A wrapper for fastai projects to create easy command-line inferfaces and manage hyper-parameter tuning.'
 tags:
   - Python
   - deep learning